NeonTropics/xhammer/README.md

 # xhammer
 Ripping xHamster with yt-dlp_linux (maybe Windows too?) has been broken for a while now.
-This is quick and dirty (pun intended) wrapper to allow ripping videos from the site.
+This is a quick and dirty fix (pun intended) wrapper to allow ripping videos from the site again.

 # Requirements